-Christopher V. Tisi is of counsel for Levin Papantonio Rafferty.
+Christopher V. Tisi is a shareholder with Levin Papantonio Rafferty.
 For over 30 years, Mr. Tisi has been a nationally recognized trial and appellate lawyer with extensive experience litigating mass tort, pharmaceutical, medical device and major personal injury cases.
-In that time, Mr. Tisi has established himself as one of the country’s top lawyers, selected by his peers, in The Best Lawyers in America, The National Trial Lawyers Top 100 Trial Lawyers as well as inclusion in the publication The Legal 500.
+In that time, Mr. Tisi has established himself as one of the country's top lawyers, selected by his peers, in The Best Lawyers in America, The National Trial Lawyers Top 100 Trial Lawyers as well as inclusion in the publication The Legal 500.
 He has been awarded an AV rating by Martindale-Hubbell legal directory, the highest rating for competence and ethics issued by that publication.
 In 2015 he was inducted as a fellow of the International Society of Barristers.

 Throughout his legal career, Mr. Tisi has been appointed by federal courts throughout the United States to handle some of the nation's largest and most complex pharmaceutical and mass tort cases.
 He was appointed to serve on the Plaintiff's Steering Committee for In Re: Vioxx Product Liability Litigation, MDL 1657 (E.D.
 La), In Re: Testosterone Replacement Therapy Products Liability Litigation, MDL 2545 (N.D.
 Ill.), and In Re: Johnson & Johnson Talcum Powder Prods.
 Marketing, Sales Practices & Prods.
 Liab.
 Litig.; MDL 2738 (D. N.J.).
 In addition, he was appointed Chair or Co-Chair of Plaintiffs' Discovery Committees for some of the most high-profile pharmaceutical cases in the past 20 years.
 These included chairing Plaintiffs' Discovery Committees for In Re: Vioxx, In Re: Gadolinium-Based Contrast Agent Litigation, MDL 1909 (N.D.
 Ohio); In Re: Tylenol (Acetaminophen) Marketing, Sales Practices and Products Liability Litigation, MDL No. 2436 (E.D.
 Pa) and In Re: Rezulin Product Liability Litigation, MDL 1348 (S.D.
 N.Y).
 He was also active litigation counsel in In Re: Diet Drug Product Liability Litigation, MDL 1203 (E.D.
 Pa), In Re: Phenylpropanolamine Product Liability Litigation, MDL 1407 (D. Wash) and In re Zyprexa Products Liability Litigation, MDL 1596 (E.D.N.Y.).
 In total, the recoveries for plaintiffs in these pharmaceutical liability cases have exceeded $20 billion.